Zubax/ramen/README.md

 conventional C/C++ programs ad-hoc.
 It is implemented in only a few hundred lines of straightforward C++, plus a couple more hundred lines for some useful utilities that are nice to have in a dataflow program.

-RAMEN is typesafe, has no runtime error states, requires no heap, no exceptions, no RTTI, and adds no nontrivial computational complexity on top of the user logic.
+RAMEN is typesafe, has no runtime error states, requires no heap, no exceptions, no RTTI, no macros, and it adds no nontrivial computational complexity on top of the user logic.

 ## Notation